 Objectives of the Fund

-1. The policy objective of the Fund shall be to contribute to ensuring a high level of security in the Union, in particular by preventing and combating terrorism and radicalisation, serious and organised crime, and cybercrime, by assisting and protecting victims of crime as well as by preparing for, protecting against and effectively managing security related incidents, risks and crises within the scope of this Regulation.
+1. The policy objective of the Fund is to contribute to ensuring a high level of security in the Union, in particular by preventing and combating terrorism and radicalisation, serious and organised crime, and cybercrime, by assisting and protecting victims of crime, as well as by preparing for, protecting against and effectively managing security-related incidents, risks and crises within the scope of this Regulation.

 2. Within the policy objective set out in paragraph 1, the Fund shall contribute to the following specific objectives:

-(a) to improve and facilitate the exchange of information among and within competent authorities of the Member States and relevant Union bodies and, where relevant, with third countries and international organisations;
+(a) improving and facilitating the exchange of information between and within competent authorities and relevant Union bodies, offices and agencies and, where relevant, with third countries and international organisations;

-(b) to improve and intensify cross-border cooperation, including joint operations among and within Member States’ competent authorities in relation to terrorism and serious and organised crime with a cross-border dimension; and
+(b) improving and intensifying cross-border cooperation, including joint operations, between competent authorities in relation to terrorism and serious and organised crime with a cross-border dimension; and

-(c) to support the strengthening of the Member States’ capabilities in relation to preventing and combating crime, terrorism and radicalisation as well as managing security-related incidents, risks and crises, including through increased cooperation between public authorities, the relevant Union agencies, civil society and private partners across the Member States.
+(c) supporting the strengthening of Member States’ capabilities in relation to preventing and combating crime, terrorism and radicalisation as well as managing security-related incidents, risks and crises, including through increased cooperation between public authorities, relevant Union bodies, offices or agencies, civil society and private partners in different Member States.

-3. Within the specific objectives set out in paragraph 2, the Fund shall be implemented through the implementation measures listed in Annex II
+3. Within the specific objectives set out in paragraph 2, the Fund shall be implemented through the implementation measures listed in Annex II.

-4. Actions funded shall be implemented in full respect for fundamental rights and human dignity.
-In particular, actions shall comply with the provisions of the Charter of Fundamental Rights of the European Union, Union data protection law and the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).
-In particular, wherever possible, special attention shall be given by Member States when implementing actions to the assistance and protection of vulnerable persons, in particular children and unaccompanied minors.

 Article 4

+Respect for fundamental rights

+Actions funded under the Fund shall be implemented with full respect for fundamental rights and human dignity.
+In particular, such actions shall comply with the Charter with Union data protection law and with the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).
+When implementing actions under the Fund, wherever possible, Member States shall pay special attention to assisting and protecting vulnerable persons, in particular children and unaccompanied minors.

+Article 5